 3. Stuck In Love (2012)

-Before gifting us with ‘The Fault In Our Stars’, Josh Boone made ‘Stuck In Love’ which provides a different perspective on love.
-It surrounds a writer Bill’s life who is stuck in love with his ex-wife Erica waiting for her to return one day.
-One fine day when he is having lunch with his family, Erica returns and joins them on the table saying that she just lost the way back home.
+Before gifting us with ‘The Fault In Our Stars,’ Josh Boone made ‘Stuck In Love,’ which provides a different perspective on love.
+It revolves around a writer named Bill, who is still in love with his ex-wife Erica waiting for her to return one day.
+One fine day when he is having lunch with his family, Erica returns and joins them at the table saying that she just lost the way back home.
 With a talented cast, ‘Stuck In Love’ gives some great lessons on how love deserves a second chance.

 Read More: Best Neo-Noir Movies of All Time